Selective Amnesia: A Continual Learning Approach to Forgetting in Deep Generative Models: Experiments

 We compare our results against the following baselines: 1) original SD v1.4, 2) SLD Medium~\cite{schramowski2022safe} and 3) ESD-x~\cite{gandikota2023erasing}, training only the cross-attention layers.
 We generate 20 images each of 50 random prompts containing ``Brad Pitt'' and ``Angelina Jolie'' and evaluate using the open-source GIPHY Celebrity Detector (GCD)~\cite{hasty2019}.
 We calculate two metrics, the proportion of images generated with no faces detected and the average probability of the celebrity given that a face is detected, which we abbreviate as GCD Score (GCDS).

-SA generates the most images with faces, with significantly lower GCDS compared to SD v1.4 (See Table \ref{tab:bp_aj} in the appendix).
+Table \ref{tab:bp_aj} shows that SA generates the most images with faces, with significantly lower GCDS compared to SD v1.4.
 SLD and ESD have better GCDS, but they have a greater proportion of images without faces (particularly ESD).
-Looking at the qualitative samples in Fig.~\ref{fig:brad_pitt_classifier_eval}, ESD sometimes generates faceless and semantically unrelated images due to its uncontrollable training process.
+Looking at the qualitative samples in Figs.~\ref{fig:brad_pitt_classifier_eval} and~\ref{fig:angelina_jolie_classifier_eval}, ESD sometimes generates faceless and semantically unrelated images due to its uncontrollable training process.
 Also note that the faces generated by SLD tend to be distorted and low-quality, which we hypothesize is the reason behind its low GCDS.
-Visual inspection of the top-5 images in terms of GCDS shows that, despite the high scores, the images generated by SA would not be mistaken for Brad Pitt (with the possible exception of the middle image), and not more so than the other two methods.
-We provide a similar figure for Angelina Jolie in Fig.~\ref{fig:angelina_jolie_classifier_eval}, as well as analysis of the effects on celebrities other than the one being forgotten in Sec.~\ref{sec:other_celebrities}, both in the appendix.
+Visual inspection of the top-5 images in terms of GCDS in Fig.~\ref{fig:brad_pitt_classifier_eval} shows that, despite the high scores, the images generated by SA would not be mistaken for Brad Pitt (with the possible exception of the middle image), and not more so than the other two methods.
+Similar observations can be made for the Angelina Jolie samples in Fig.~\ref{fig:angelina_jolie_classifier_eval}.
+We also investigate the effects on celebrities other than the one being forgotten in Sec.~\ref{sec:other_celebrities} of the appendix.
+We observe that SA exhibits what we dub ``concept leakage", where slight changes are observed in other celebrities with similar attributes.
+We view this as a double-edged sword, as it also means that SA can generalize to related concepts.
+If desired, this effect can be mitigated by tuning only the cross-attention layers of SD~\cite{gandikota2023erasing}.
+We discuss this in greater detail in Sec.~\ref{sec:other_celebrities}.

 \paragraph{Forget Nudity.} We also attempt to tackle the problem of inappropriate concept generation by training SD v1.4 to forget the concept of nudity.
 Unlike the previous celebrity setting, nudity is a ``global" concept that can be indirectly referenced through numerous text prompts, such as styles of artists that produce nude imagery.
 As such, we train only the unconditional (non-cross-attention) layers in SD v1.4, as proposed in \cite{gandikota2023erasing}.
 In this scenario, we represent $q(\rvx|\rvc_f)$ with images generated from SD v1.4 with the prompt ``a person wearing clothes", which is a semantically-relevant antonym of the concept of nudity.
 We let our prompts to forget be $\rvc_f$ =\{``nudity", ``naked", ``erotic", ``sexual"\} and sample them uniformly during training.